Updated

 Protection order violations are completely separate crimes from any underlying criminal case:

 If Ann in the above example gets convicted of both BDV and violating the order of protection, she would get two separate sentences.
-And they could run consecutively (one after the other).
+They could run consecutively (one after the other).

-How best to fight Nevada allegations of restraining order violations turns on the specific facts of the case.
+How best to fight allegations of restraining order violations turns on the case’s specific facts.
 Three common defense strategies include arguing the following:

-- The adverse party was not properly served.
-Nevada law outlines strict rules for how to serve a restraining order on the adverse party.
-It usually has to be done in person and with the correct paperwork.
-If the defense attorney can show that there was no service, then the defendant should not be criminally liable.
+- You were not properly served.
+Nevada law outlines strict rules for how to serve a restraining order on you (the adverse party).
+Local law enforcement (such as the Clark County Sheriff’s Department) must do it in person and with the correct paperwork so you are duly notified.
+Or if the police cannot find you to serve you in person, you must be notified by mail.
+If your defense attorney can show that there was no service or the papers got lost in the mail, you should not be criminally liable.6

-- The defendant had no intent to violate the order.
-Violating the terms of a protection order is not unlawful if the adverse party honestly did not mean to break the rules.
-If an adverse party accidentally runs into the victim protected by the order, no violation occurred as long as the adverse party gets away as soon as possible.
-If defense counsel can demonstrate that the defendant’s actions were the result of an accident, misunderstanding or a mental deficiency, the case should be dismissed.
+- You had no intent to violate the order.
+Violating the terms of a protection order is not unlawful if you honestly did not mean to break the rules.
+If you accidentally run into the victim protected by the order, no violation occurred as long as you get away as soon as possible.
+“Pocket-dialing” is also not a violation since it happens accidentally.
+If defense counsel can demonstrate that your actions resulted from an accident, misunderstanding or a mental deficiency, the case should be dismissed.

-- The defendant was falsely accused.
-It is not uncommon for the victims protected by a restraining order to falsely accuse the adverse party of violating it.
-Police will then arrest the adverse party based on this accusation alone and with no other probable cause.
-The victim’s motivation may be anger, revenge, or an effort to gain the upper hand in child custody cases.
-As long as the D.A. cannot prove beyond a reasonable doubt that the defendant defied the order, criminal charges should not stand.
+- You were falsely accused.
+Perhaps the person protected by the restraining order falsely accused you of violating it.
+Police will arrest you based on this accusation alone and with no other probable cause.
+Whether the accuser’s motivation is anger, revenge, or an effort to gain the upper hand in a child custody case, it is common for these cases to boil down to a “he said/she said” scenario.
+As long as the D.A. cannot prove beyond a reasonable doubt that you defied the order, criminal charges should not stand.

 4. Can the record be sealed?

 A Nevada conviction for violating a protection order can be sealed.
-But there is a waiting period depending on the case.
-And dismissed charges are sealable immediately:
+However, there is a waiting period depending on the case.
+Plus, dismissed charges are sealable immediately.

 Conviction for violating a protection order | Waiting period to seal the record in Nevada |